9MadDemon9/Esp8266-PIR-Motion-Sensor-with-Blynk/README.md

 ## About The Project

 The PIR motion sensor is excellent at detecting movement.
-According to this tutorial, we use the Pir motion sensor to detect movement and the esp8266 as a base to communicate with the sensor and return to the Blynk App, which sends a notice anytime the sensor detects movement.
+In this tutorial, we use the Pir motion sensor to detect movement and the esp8266 as a base to communicate with the sensor and return to the Blynk App, which sends a notification anytime the sensor detects movement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>